The Man with the Child in His Eyes

 "The Man with the Child in His Eyes" is a song by Kate Bush.
-It is the fifth track on her debut album The Kick Inside and was released as her second single, on the EMI label, in 1978.
+It is the fifth track on her debut album The Kick Inside and was released as her second single, on the EMI label, in May 1978.
+The single peaked at No. 6 and spent 11 weeks on the UK singles chart.

-Overview
+Background

 Bush wrote the song when she was 13 and recorded it at the age of 16.
-It was recorded at AIR Studios, London, in June 1975 under the guidance of David Gilmour.
+It was recorded at AIR Studios in London, in June 1975 under the guidance of David Gilmour.
 She has said that recording with a large orchestra at that age terrified her.

+Bush said in a 1979 interview on Multi-Coloured Swap Shop, when asked about the meaning of the song, that it was "something she felt about men generally... that a lot of men have got a child inside them... that they're more or less just grown up kids... it's a very good quality... because a lot of women grow up and get far too responsible, and it's really nice to keep that delight in wonderful things that children have, and that's what I was trying to say, that this man can communicate with the younger girl because he's on the same level."

+Release

-The song was Bush's second chart single in the United Kingdom where it reached number six in the summer of 1978.
+The song was Bush's second chart single in the United Kingdom, where it reached number six in the summer of 1978.
 In the United States, the single was released in December of the same year.
 It became her first single to reach the Billboard pop singles chart, peaking at number 85 early in 1979.
 Bush performed this song in her one appearance on Saturday Night Live, singing on a piano being played by Paul Shaffer.

+Composition

 The single version slightly differs from the album version.
-On the single, the song opens with the phrase "he’s here!" echoing, an effect added after the album was released.
+On the single, the song opens with the phrase "he’s here!" and laughter echoing, an effect added after the album was released.

 According to the sheet music published in Musicnotes.com by EMI Music Publishing, the song is set in the time signature of common time, with a moderate tempo of 88 beats per minute.
 It is written in the key of E minor.

 In 2010, former radio and television presenter Steve Blacknell, Bush's first boyfriend, offered the original hand-written lyrics for the song for sale through music memorabilia website 991.com.
 The lyrics were written "in hot pink felt tip, complete with Kate Bush's own little pink circles in place of dots over the "I"'s."

-Bush herself has never stated who she wrote the song about, but Blacknell has stated that a person close to Bush had told him the song was written about him.
+Bush has never stated who she wrote the song about, but Blacknell has stated that a person close to Bush had told him the song was written about him.
 It had long been assumed it was about Gilmour.